local-minima-lab/expops-docs/docs/project-structure/model-code.md

 **Step Notes**:
 - Steps are defined **inside** process functions
-- Steps can access `hyperparameters` if passed from the process
+- Steps can accept explicit parameters passed from the process
 - Steps execute sequentially within their parent process